 I stayed because of my business.
 I just didn’t know how I would make money somewhere else.
 I stayed because of my ego.
 There’s some kind of identity of being a New Yorker that I wanted to hang onto.
 I had worked so hard to carve out my little niche that I was reluctant to give it up.

 But I was so stressed out from the noise, crowds, constant stimulation, and work that my adrenals were shot, my system was inflamed and I became depressed.
-Everything looked great on paper- I had the business, husband, apartment but then I couldn’t get out of bed.
-The suicidal thoughts came and wouldn’t stop which led to shrinks, more and more meds, hospitalizations, and eventually ECT (electroshock therapy), which affected my memory and left me a shell of my former self.
+Everything looked great on paper- I had the business, husband, apartment but it wasn’t enough.

 We couldn’t keep going in the city.
-I somehow sold my business during all this, and while I was on my psych hospital tour of 2015, my husband moved all our stuff into storage upstate.
+I sold my business during all this, and my husband moved all our stuff into storage upstate.
 We moved into the tiny weekend cottage in Catskill that we had been renting for a few years.
 No jobs and no guarantees that we were going to be ok.
 Nothing.

 The same day my husband moved our stuff into storage he got a job interview in his field up in Albany and he actually got the job.
 It was a 45-minute commute, but some people do that or more in the City crushed in a subway car with half of humanity.
 A typical NYC kid he’d only gotten his license in the past year after a lot of prodding from me.
 Now he had to buy a car and drive to Albany every day.
 Thankfully, the thruway between Catskill & Albany traffic really isn’t all that bad.
 His commute would be air conditioning, music, and mountains on either side, not riding in a subway car with a pair of discarded shit filled underwear across the aisle like he did his last few weeks in NYC.